Funding your studies

-The loan is paid to cover the duration of the course, if you choose to study over two or more years, the loan would usually be split over the duration of your course.
+The loan is paid in three instalments to cover the duration of the course.
+If you choose to study over two or more years, the loan would usually be split over the duration of your course.

-Course and individual eligibility differs between national Student Finance service, please refer to your service for further details on which courses are included.
+Course and individual eligibility differs between national Student Finance services, please refer to your service for further details on which courses are included.

 This information covers postgraduate loans from Student Finance England.
 If you apply for your funding through a different national Student Finance service, please refer to that particular provider: